What causes dizziness and motion sickness

 Dizziness is a feeling of being lightheaded, unsteady, giddy, or a floating sensation.
 Vertigo is a specific type of dizziness that feels like an illusion of movement of one’s self or the environment, a spinning sensation.
 Some people experience dizziness as motion sickness which is a nauseating feeling that is brought on by motion.
-This motion could be riding in an airplane, a roller coaster, boat, a car or even an elevator.
+This motion could be riding in an airplane, a roller coaster, a boat, a car, or even an elevator.
 Dizziness, vertigo, and motion sickness are all related to your sense of balance and equilibrium.
 Your balance is maintained by a complex interaction of different parts of the nervous system.

 - The inner ear or labyrinth monitors the directions of motion, like turning, rolling, forward-backward, side-to-side, or up-and-down.

-- The eyes monitor where the body is, upside down, right side up and directions of motion.
+- The eyes monitor where the body is, upside down, right side up, and directions of motion.